Trying to Break an Unwanted Habit?

 - Visualize being habit-free.
 Close your eyes and imagine the positives that will come from eliminating the unwanted behavior.
 See yourself in a situation where you would be likely to engage in the behavior, but envision a picture of yourself minus the habit.

 - Determine the whys behind the “unwanted” habit.
-There’s a reason behind almost everything we do, even what seem to be unconscious actions.
+There’s a reason behind almost everything we do, even with what seem to be unconscious actions.
 To stop doing something, it helps to know why you’re doing it in the first place.
 Many habits are a source of comfort or a release mechanism for stress.
-Think about when you tend to do whatever the habit may be and the circumstances, feelings, and so on that cause you to engage in the habit.
+Think about the instances when you tend to do whatever the habit may be and the circumstances, feelings, and so on that cause you to engage in the habit.
 Also think about what you get out of the behavior.

 - If there’s an issue, deal with it.
 If your habit is the result of something in your life you can change, do whatever is necessary to make that change.
 For example, if you fidget because you feel uneasy around people you don’t know, find ways to work on your social skills.
 You may find you’ll fidget less the more comfortable you become around strangers.